Walhampton School

 Where?

-It’s impossible not to be bowled over by the magnificence of this co-ed day and boarding prep school, with its Grade II*-listed architecture, acres of ancient woodland and grounds that include three vast lakes, stables and a Hobbit House for pupils to play in.
+It’s impossible not to be bowled over by the magnificence of this co-ed day and boarding prep school, with its Grade II*-listed architecture, acres of ancient woodland and grounds that include three vast lakes, stables and a Faraway Tree adventure playground for pupils to play in.
 It’s set on the edge of the New Forest near Hampshire’s port town of Lymington, with the Isle of Wight visible on the horizon.
 The 100 acres of woodland encompasses endless trails to ride through and explore on foot, and the stunning Queen Anne Revival-style main building is wonderfully welcoming.
 Little wonder we’ve heard of families moving 100 miles just to be close by.

 But with its homely boarding facilities, this magical country prep is accessible to all.
 For London families, the Walhampton Express travels to and from Waterloo each week, with staff chaperones and homemade teas all part of the service, and Southampton, Bournemouth, Portsmouth and Salisbury are under an hour’s drive away, while pupils travelling from the Isle of Wight are met off the ferry.
-For working/commuting parents, there is wraparound care from 7.30am to 6.30pm.
+For working/commuting parents, there is wraparound care from 7.30am to 6.30pm and beyond.

 Head